 (2) The status of foreigners shall be guaranteed as prescribed by international law and treaties.

-Article 6 of the Korean Constitution makes two important points: 1) Korea’s international treaties are binding with the same force as Korean domestic law; and 2) that these treaties guarantee important rights to Korea’s noncitizen residents.
+Article 6 of the Korean Constitution makes two important points: 1) Korea’s international treaties are binding with the same force as Korean domestic law; and 2) these treaties guarantee important rights to Korea’s noncitizen residents.

-The Committee on the Elimination of Racial Discrimination (“Committee”), which monitors the domestic implementation of the treaty, is composed of 18 international human rights experts serving four year terms.
-The ICERD itself of one of the oldest human rights treaties and belongs among the six core human rights treaties of international law.
+The Committee on the Elimination of Racial Discrimination (“CERD Committee”), which monitors the domestic implementation of the treaty, is composed of 18 international human rights experts serving four year terms.
+The CERD itself is one of the oldest human rights treaties and belongs among the six core human rights treaties of international law.

-First, as Korea has explained to the Committee, “the relative lack of multiethnic experiences have been conducive to . . . prejudice against foreign cultures and people” and “[t]he principle of the ‘pure-blooded’ based on the Republic of Korea’s pride in the nation’s ethic homogeneity, has incurred various forms of discrimination”.
+First, as Korea has explained to the CERD Committee, “the relative lack of multiethnic experiences have been conducive to . . . prejudice against foreign cultures and people” and “[t]he principle of the ‘pure-blooded’ based on the Republic of Korea’s pride in the nation’s ethic homogeneity, has incurred various forms of discrimination”.

-The Committee has pointed out to the Korean government that the situation may be the result of “a lack of awareness of the availability of legal remedies” and has recommended “information campaigns and education programmes on the Convention and its provisions.”
+The CERD Committee has pointed out to the Korean government that the situation may be the result of “a lack of awareness of the availability of legal remedies” and has recommended “information campaigns and education programmes on the Convention and its provisions.”
 Unfortunately, however, the treaty remains relatively unknown in Korea and neither the government nor the courts have done enough to change that.

-In 1997, the year Professor Ahn remarked on the underdeveloped nature of the Korean Constitution’s equal protection clause, the Republic of Korea, to its credit, took the extra step of becoming party to the ICERD’s optional Article 14 Individual Complaint Procedure.
+In 1997, the year Professor Ahn remarked on the underdeveloped nature of the Korean Constitution’s equal protection clause, the Republic of Korea, to its credit, took the extra step of becoming party to the CERD’s optional Article 14 Individual Complaint Procedure.

 In May 2015, the United Nations Committee on the Elimination of Racial Discrimination decided the case of an ethnically non-Korean teacher living and working in the country.
 The case involved a challenge against mandatory tests for drug use and HIV/AIDS that only applied to non-Korean teachers.
 The Korean government had instituted the tests as misguided protective measures for Korean children on the theory that the racial status of foreign teachers as non-Koreans made them more likely to endanger Korean children by illegal drug use and spreading HIV/AIDS.
 The Korean government claimed it used the tests to check the “values and morality” of the foreign teachers.

 — Benjamin K. Wagner